Take the free 8-min Financial Literacy Assessment and this guide will automatically match your depth.

-Best Free Stock Research Tools
+Best Stock Research Tools

-Yahoo Finance — Best All-Around Free Tool
+Yahoo Finance — Best All-Around Research Platform

 Best for: Starting point research on any publicly traded company.
 Use it first.